single-cell-data/SOMA/abstract_specification.md

 The `create` static method **creates** a new stored SOMA object, then returns that object opened in write mode.

+The create operation should be atomic, in that it is only possible for one caller to successfully create a SOMA object at a given URI (like `open(..., mode='x')` in Python, or the `O_EXCL` flag to the C `open` function).
-If an object already exists at the given location, this should throw an error.
+If an object already exists at the given location, `create` throws an error.

 ```
 SomeSOMAType.create(string uri, [additional per-type parameters], PlatformConfig platform_config, Context context) -> SomeSOMAType